 - 8.6 The calculations depend on base information derived from the GTAA using data corroborated by local authorities in the study area.
-The key variables used to inform the calculations include: - The number of Gypsies and Travellers housed in bricks and mortar accommodation - The number of existing Gypsy and Traveller pitches - The number of caravans on unauthorised encampments requiring accommodation - The number of caravans on unauthorised developments - The number of temporary pitches - The number of vacant pitches - The number of planned or potential new pitches - The number of transit pitches
+The key variables used to inform the calculations include: - The number of Gypsies and Travellers housed in bricks and mortar accommodation - The number of existing Gypsy and Traveller pitches - The number of families residing on unauthorised encampments requiring accommodation (and surveyed during the survey period) - The number of unauthorised developments (during the survey period) - The number of temporary pitches - The number of vacant pitches - The number of planned or potential new pitches - The number of transit pitches

 Table 8.2 Base data used for Gypsy and Traveller need calculations (2014)

 Housed Authorised Unauth Unauth Temp Vacant Potential Trans

 G&Ts Pitches Encamp Dev Pitches Pitches Pitches Pitches

-4 2 0 0 0 0 0 0
+Dartmoor NP 4 2 0 0 0 0 0 0

-72 36 5 2 0 0 6 5
+East Devon 72 36 5 2 0 0 6 5

-20 10 0 0 0 1 0 0
+Exeter 20 10 0 0 0 1 0 0

-1 0 0 0 0 0 0 0
+Exmoor NP 1 0 0 0 0 0 0 0

-110 55 0 0 1 0 8 0
+Mid Devon 106 53 0 0 2 0 20 7

-6 3 4 0 0 0 1 0
+North Devon 6 3 4 0 0 0 1 0

-88 44 0 12 2 0 29 10
+Teignbridge 88 44 0 12 2 0 29 10

-13 0 0 0 0 0 0 0
+Torbay 13 0 0 0 0 0 0 0

-8 4 6 0 0 0 0 0
+Torridge 8 4 6 0 0 0 0 0

-322 154 15 14 3 1 44 15
+Total 318 152 15 14 4 1 56 22

-Housed G&Ts 4 72 20 1 110 6 88 13 8 Housed Authorised G&Ts Pitches 4 2 72 36 20 10 1 0 110 55 6 3 88 44 13 0 8 4 HousedAuthorisedUnauthG&TsPitchesEncamp4207236520100100110550634884401300846 HousedAuthorisedUnauthUnauthG&TsPitchesEncampDev42007236522010001000110550063408844012130008460 Housed G&TsAuthorised PitchesUnauth EncampUnauth DevTemp42000723652020100001000011055001634008844012213000084600 Housed G&TsAuthorised PitchesUnauth EncampUnauth DevTemp PitchesVacant Pitches4200007236520072365200201000011000001105500106340008844012201300000 Housed G&TsAuthorised PitchesUnauth EncampTemp DevVacant PitchesPotential Pitches420000072365200620100001010000001105500108634000188440122029130000008460000

-- 8.7 The subsequent calculations described below are dependent on a combination of results obtained through the 2014 GTAA survey and existing research or data on Gypsies and Travellers.
+- 8.7 Please note that the licensing status of one site in East Devon is currently being reviewed.
+At the time of the surveys and completion of the GTAA Final Report the site was registered as a Gypsy and Traveller site.
+A change from a Gypsy and Traveller site to a general caravan site would impact on East Devon's base figures (a reduction from 36 to 24 pitches).
+This would subsequently impact on current and future accommodation needs figures. - 8.8 The subsequent calculations described below are dependent on a combination of results obtained through the 2014 GTAA survey and existing research or data on Gypsies and Travellers.
 For example, the proportion of family units currently overcrowded on pitches seeking residential pitches in the study area was determined by the survey to be 9.74%:

-- Existing pitches: 154
+Existing pitches: 152

-- Proportion of overcrowded pitches: 9.74%
+Proportion of overcrowded pitches: 9.74%

-- 154 x 0.0974 = 15.0

-- 8.8 The remainder of this chapter describes both the process and results of the Gypsy and Traveller needs calculations.
+8.9 The remainder of this chapter describes both the process and results of the Gypsy and Traveller needs calculations.